DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 ## Get our data

 Back to our controller *mongo-test.js*.
 Let's look at the *getTestData* method.
-Here we use the Mongoose *Find* method which returns all documents in the *test* database.
+Here we use the Mongoose *Find* method which returns all the *test* documents in the *test* database.

 ```javascript
 module.exports.getTestData = async function(req, res) {